Got Back

-Got Back was a concert tour by English musician Paul McCartney, that started on 28 April 2022 and ended on 25 June 2022.
+Got Back is a concert tour by English musician Paul McCartney.
+The tour started on 28 April 2022 at the Spokane Arena in Spokane, Washington, and is scheduled to end on 25 November 2025 at United Center in Chicago, Illinois.
 The tour was McCartney's first following the COVID-19 pandemic that resulted in the cancellation of a planned European leg of his Freshen Up tour in 2020, which included a planned performance at Glastonbury Festival.
-McCartney performed at Glastonbury on Saturday 25 June 2022, as a conclusion to the Got Back tour.
+McCartney performed at Glastonbury on 25 June 2022, as a conclusion to the first leg of the Got Back tour.

 The setlist for Got Back, as with McCartney's other concert tours as a solo artist, included songs by his former bands the Beatles and Wings, as well as songs from his solo career.
 In addition to McCartney, the tour band included Rusty Anderson on guitar, Brian Ray on guitar and bass, Paul "Wix" Wickens on keyboards, and Abe Laboriel Jr. on drums, along with the brass trio Hot City Horns.
 Originally planned for fourteen stops on the tour, a second date in both Oakland, California, and Boston were later added, for a total of sixteen concerts across the United States.
+On July 31, 2023, McCartney announced he would resume the Got Back tour, beginning with seven shows in Australia, followed by a Latin American leg.
+A second Latin American leg, with shows in cities where the tour had not previously visited, was announced in June 2024, followed by a second European leg.
+On June 20, 2024, McCartney announced two more concerts in Mexico.
+On July 10, 2025, McCartney announced a second North American leg of the tour beginning in September 2025 in Palm Springs, California.